DRAGON BOAT FESTIVAL NEWSPaddlin' the Prairies | On Regina's Mighty Shores

 Regina Dragon Boat Festival News

-July 1st is approaching and the Regina Dragon Boat Festival is again offering the public a FREE paddle on Wascana Lake.
-If you want to experience some of the excitement of dragon boating join us for some free paddling with other experienced paddlers.
-Bring a friend, try something you have never done, and maybe join a team or form your own team and paddle in the Regina Dragon Boat Festival.
+On July 1st the Regina Dragon Boat Festival has traditionally offered the public a FREE paddle on Wascana Lake.
+This will not be available in 2021 due to Covid-19.
+If you want to experience some of the excitement of dragon boating contact the Regina Dragon Boat Festival website for details.

 For all the registered teams the Festival would like to include on its website a team picture and short bio of your team (years in the festival, name significance, history, accomplishments, etc).
 It is important paddlers and the public understand the long-standing success and involvement of teams and individuals that have comprised the festival over the last 25 years.
 A small but significant appreciation of those who have committed their time and energies to making this a wonderful community event.
 Compiling a history of the festival through pictures, video, personal/team stories, list of past teams, etc would be a bonus for the longest running dragon boat festival in Canada.